ibm-client-engineering/output-drift-financial-llms/README.md

 Apache 2.0 - See [LICENSE](LICENSE) for details.

+## 🔒 Patent Notice

+This project may be covered by one or more patent applications filed by IBM Corporation.
+The Apache 2.0 license includes explicit patent grant provisions (Section 3) that provide users with a royalty-free patent license for patents necessarily infringed by contributions.

+**Key points:**
+- The open source license is **fully compatible** with IBM's patent filing
+- Section 3 of Apache 2.0 provides defensive patent protection for users
+- Additional patent rights may exist beyond the Apache 2.0 grant
+- See [NOTICE](NOTICE) for detailed patent disclosure and third-party components

+For patent licensing inquiries, contact IBM Corporation's Intellectual Property Law Department.

 ## 🙏 Acknowledgments

 IBM watsonx.ai, IBM Research AI, and the open-source communities behind Ollama and Qwen.